Digital PR Strategy in the Modern Age

 4. Generates Organic Mentions and Shares

-Content that resonates is often shared organically, extending reach beyond the original audience.
+Content that resonates gets shared on its own.
+This extends your reach beyond the original audience.

 5. Performance is Measurable

-Unlike traditional PR, digital campaigns offer tangible metrics – such as referral traffic, backlink counts, engagement levels, and coverage reach.
+Unlike traditional PR, digital campaigns offer clear metrics.
+These include referral traffic, backlink counts, engagement levels, and coverage reach.

 10 Tactics That Actually Work